 Arrows: Arrows usually imply force, movement, direction and power.
 When displayed within a landscape they imply direction.
 When displayed with animals they represent the "heart line" which shows the pathway of breath or the life-force of the animal spirit.
 When an animal is shown with an arrow going inward, it represents a prayer for better hunting.

 Lines: Various combinations of parallel long and short lines were used in ancient rock art to signify varying concepts.
-Hatched and spiral lines usually indicate movement or rain.
+Hatched and spiral lines usually indicate movement of some sort.
 On ancient Kayenta, Chaco and Mimbres pottery, hatched lines might also mean a color as those potters only had their clay and vegetal paint to work with.
 Further, the vegetal paint only turned black in an oxygen-reduction atmosphere.
 There are many motifs that imply prayers for rain and water.
 Fine parallel lines are often translated as meaning "rain."
 Rain translates to fertile land and represents a necessary life source.
 Other parallel lines may represent crop rows.
 Horizontal lines can be decorative or might depict the horizon.
 Diagonal lines might indicate the journey of a spirit between worlds.
-Lines that encircle the rim of a pot sometimes have a gap, or "spirit break," which metaphorically releases the spirit of the potter or any other spirits that may be associated with the materials that make up the pot (some potters use ground up pot sherds for temper and everything about their process implies the presence of the spirits of those former potters - the Navajo go further and simply forbid all use of ground pot sherds as temper in Navajo pottery).
+Lines that encircle the rim of a pot sometimes have a gap, or "spirit break," which metaphorically releases the spirit of the potter or any other spirits that may be associated with the materials that make up the pot (some potters use ground up pot sherds for temper and everything about their process implies the presence of the spirits of those former potters - the Diné go further and simply forbid all use of ground potsherds as temper in Diné pottery).
 Acoma has evolved some really intricate fine line designs.
 Snowflake fine line is a common one, North Star fine line (particular to Rebecca Lucario's family) is another.

 Circles: Circles might represent the earth, the sun or the moon.
 Symbols in which circles are juxtaposed with diagonal lines signify the movement of the sun and specific times of day or year.
 Pueblo Indians tell time of year by the position of the sun and have carefully mapped its motion.
 Certain positions of the sun mean the beginning and ending of duties like planting and harvesting as well as when to perform ceremonies.
 Concentric circles might represent levels to the Upper World.

 Kiva Steps: In some pueblos, the kiva is a circular, underground ceremonial and religious structure.
-They usually have a ladder sticking up through an opening in the center of the roof to symbolize the sipapu, where the ancestors originally emerged onto the surface of this world.
+They usually have a ladder sticking up through an opening in the center of the roof to symbolize the sipapu, where the ancestors originally emerged onto the surface of this, the Fourth World.
 The steps symbolize man's journey from the three levels of the underworld to the upper world, as described in the common Emergence Myth.
 Steps are sometimes cut into the rim of a pot, too (those are often called "prayer jars").
 Kiva steps are depicted going in every direction as the entry to the spirit world is everywhere but is really an opening into another dimension.
 Kiva steps are also a depiction of the path of the Rainbow Road, which leads to the wonders of Flower Mountain.

-In other pueblos (usually those with more of a Mogollon ancestry), kivas are rectangualr and built above ground.
+In other pueblos (usually those with more of a Mogollon ancestry), kivas are rectangular and built above ground.
 Some pueblos are divided and offer both to their appropriate clans.

-To the Navajo, the geometrical "kiva step" represents a terraced rain cloud formation.
+To the Diné, the geometrical "kiva step" represents a terraced rain cloud formation.

 Bear: represents strength and medicine